Twist & Shout Survival Guide

 If you don't understand something or have other questions, please ask any of the friendly T&S Staff.

-Convention Basics: The registration area opens at 8 am on Wednesday (For Master Class registration only), Thursday, Friday and Saturday mornings.
-It will close around 5 pm each day.
+Convention Basics: The registration area opens at 7:30am on Wednesday (For Master Class registration only), Thursday, Friday and Saturday mornings.
+It will close around 4 pm each day.
 Go there if you have any questions and they will help you.
-If you can not find the registration table (or it's closed) look or ask for Patty, or "J".
+If you can not find the registration table (or it's closed) look or ask for Patty, J Hubbard or Laurie Straus.
 They are in charge and will be happy to help you.
 There will also be T&S Ambassadors around, wearing a Red Sash

 If you are late for registration, don't worry, we know who you are, if there is a problem getting into an event, just ask our security to find us!!